kentonshade/uan-product-stream/docs/README.md

 ## Pipeline creation of customer facing document(s)

 Yes, pipeline to produce html/pdf?
-Or no pipeline - readers will rely on stash/github rendering of markdown.
+Or no pipeline - readers will rely on github rendering of markdown.
 How many documents?

 ## Create Outline for new docs repo